danielharrell/open-eyes-lect-2017-18/Open.md

 or that its an appearance rather than a reality.
 This is what philosophical reflection does.
 (Don't forget Bergson here.) --> But to wonder how is also unlikely, since we have the word "open" to prove its possibility.
-If I say "I can't get the jar open", for example, I will look for a better grip on the lid, not the word.
+If, for example, I say "I can't get the jar open", I will look for a better grip on the lid, not the word.
 But even here, I can wonder about the word.
 For why get a better grip on the lid to open the jar?
 Suppose I decide not to bother with the lid, and